 In addition to the benefits described above, under the Officers Supplementary Retirement Plan ("Supplementary Plan"), elected officers of Alaska Air Group and Alaska Airlines' and Horizon Air's Chief Executive Officer can receive retirement benefits, provided they have met service requirements.
 The Supplementary Plan is a nonqualified, unfunded, noncontributory defined-benefit plan.
-Normal retirement benefits are payable once the officer reaches age 60 and are based on years of service as an elected officer.
+Normal retirement benefits are payable once the officer reaches age 60 and are based on the officer's length of service with the Company.
 Benefits are calculated as a monthly amount on a straight life annuity basis.
 Benefits under both versions of the Supplementary Plan are subject to vesting schedules that are dependent on the officer's length of service with the Company.